+Some sectors and industries are, by nature, less volatile than others.
+Tech stocks, for example, tend to be more volatile than utilities.
 Many financial advisors point to the consumer staples sector as one with low volatility and strong returns.
 This sector includes companies that produce essential products that we use every day, such as household items, food, and beverages.
-As a result, these companies don’t see wild swings in earnings, so their stock prices don’t swing wildly, either.
+Since the products are considered essential, sales stay fairly consistent, as do the companies' earnings and stock prices.

 Popular Low-Volatility Stocks

-Procter and Gamble [NYSE: PG]: One of the titans in the consumer staples sector with a Beta far below average.
+- Procter and Gamble [NYSE: PG]: One of the titans in the consumer staples sector with a beta far below average.

 If you’re not keen on doing a lot of legwork to find low-volatility investments, you can get good exposure to them through mutual funds and exchange-traded funds (ETFs) that invest exclusively in these types of stocks.

 One of the most popular low-volatility funds as of February 2021 is the iShares MSCI Minimum Volatility ETF [NYSE: USMV], which looks to invest in stocks that are less volatile than the market as a whole.
 Similar funds include the Invesco S&P 500 Low Volatility ETF [NYSE: SPLV] and the Fidelity Low Volatility Factor ETF [NYSE: FDLO].